0x000000000000000000001/0x000000000000000000001/README.en.md

 And/or on a general level, let's talk about your **concrete projects**!

 <img width="800" alt="WhatsApp Image 2026-07-18 at 19 19 43" src="https://github.com/user-attachments/assets/064ccc1b-4a94-4d2e-b520-091f7d70e7c4" />

+_(Photo taken with a Kodak camera in 2026 in Scotland: I'm a longtime runner, and I usually run between 1 and 3 marathons a week, in settings that are as natural as possible)_